 The Hong Kong government lost two computers containing personal data of all registered voters in the city.
-These include names, addresses and identity card numbers.

 The Registration and Electoral Office (REO) confirmed the news on Monday night, Hong Kong Free Press said.